the1lab/1lab/src/1Lab/Path.lagda.md

 Semantically, _every open box extends to a cube_.
 The concept of "open box" might make even less sense than the concept of "cube in a type" initially, so it helps to picture them!
-Suppose we have three paths $p : w ≡ x$, $q : x ≡ y$, and $r : y ≡ z$.
+Suppose we have three paths $p : w \equiv x$, $q : x \equiv y$, and $r : y \equiv z$.
 We can pictorially arrange them into an open box like in the diagram below, by joining the paths by their common endpoints:

 <figure>
 ~~~{.quiver}